-I also have recently asked you guys on Twitter what your favorite WiFi Adapter for Hacking is and this was the result:
+I also recently asked you guys on Twitter what your favorite WiFi Adapter for Hacking is, and this was the result:

-Keep in mind that Twitter polls only allow a certain number of options, so all of those options are actually on the 802.11N protocol, not including the newer adapters who support the newer 802.11AC.
+Keep in mind that Twitter polls only allow a certain number of options, so all of those options are actually on the 802.11N protocol, not including the newer adapters that support the newer 802.11AC protocol.

 WiFi Adapter for Kali Linux – Compatible Chipsets